Fred R Hirsch, MD, PhD

 About Me

-Before joining Mount Sinai, Dr. Hirsch was a Professor of Medicine and Pathology at the University of Colorado for 18 years and Chief Executive Officer of the International Association for the Study of Lung Cancer (IASLC) for five years.
+Before joining Mount Sinai, Dr. Hirsch was Professor of Medicine and Pathology at the University of Colorado for 18 years and Chief Executive Officer of the International Association for the Study of Lung Cancer (IASLC) for five years.

-Dr. Hirsch has contributed to more than 400 publications in peer-reviewed journals.
+Dr. Hirsch has contributed to more than 500 publications in peer-reviewed journals.
 He is an internationally renowned authority on lung cancer treatment and research.

-Dr. Hirsch is on Twitter at @Fred_Hirsch
+Dr. Hirsch is on X at @Fred_Hirsch

 Research Focus